Director: Dennis Villeneuve

 The carefully doling of information continues into the film’s second phase, once Dr. Banks has made contact with the alien beings (known as heptopods for their seven spindling limbs).
 Vocal communication takes a back seat as Dr. Banks focuses on cracking their cyclical language.
 In the process, she feels a strange bond growing between herself and the visitors, triggering further flashes to her time with her daughter, opening up pathways and inspiration for the task ahead.
 Here Arrival toys with ideas seen previously in the likes of Spielberg’s Close Encounters Of A Third Kind in which an advanced level of intuition and empathy is used to inspire a character to leap forward.
-There’s a deep-seated sense of wish-fulfillment in such fantasies; that an outside force might present us with a better way of understanding one another.
+There’s a deep-seated sense of wish-fulfilment in such fantasies; that an outside force might present us with a better way of understanding one another.
 That psychic bonds might one day be formed that allow us to answer the most maddening question we have when looking at others, even those we know and love the most; what are you thinking?

 Meanwhile, all around her, the fragile communication link between Montana and the eleven other worldwide sites begins to break down.
 So Arrival plays in waters we’re already familiar with, reflecting the dissonant, divided nature of humanity that science fiction quite often likes to remind us of.
 Villeneuve uses a motif of opening several scenes with a shot of a roof or a ceiling before the camera glides down to reveal the events occurring beneath it.
 It compliments the sense that events on Earth – the ‘below’ – are being monitored, even tested by those coming from ‘above’.
 If it is a test, Villeneuve’s film creates tension from the threat that out petty and distrustful natures might not allow us to pass it.